-These steps take you through the process of e-filing on an existing case in the Riverside, California Superior Courts, and shows you how to electronically serve your documents on parties and / or attorneys in the case through the use of service contacts.
+These steps take you through the process of e-filing on an existing case in the Riverside Civil Courts for Unlimited, Limited, Complex Civil, Unlawful Detainers and Small Claims case types.
+Additionally, you will learn how to electronically serve your documents on parties and / or attorneys in the case through the use of service contacts.
 Once your new case filing is submitted, you will receive email notifications from the court on the status of your filing.

 File on an Existing Case

 1. Select Court & Case Type – Choose your case, or click add a case to retrieve your case from the court’s system.